19hours/sg-statutes/Acts/Trade Marks Act.md

 (i) to identify the goods;

-(ii) to enable the Director-General to ascertain the time when and place where the goods are expected to be imported; and
+(ii) to enable the Director-General to ascertain when and where the goods are expected to be imported; and

 (iii) to satisfy the Director-General that the goods are infringing goods; and

 (d) stating that he objects to such importation.

-[20/2004 wef 01/07/2004]
+[20/2004]

 (2) A notice given under subsection (1) shall be supported by such documents and information, and accompanied by such fee, as may be prescribed by rules made under this Act.